CMC is the only museum in Northeast Ohio dedicated to early childhood development.

 The Museum is committed to the idea that the parent is the child’s first teacher.
 We support family engagement in all of our exhibits and encourage adults to play and enjoy the exhibits alongside their children.

-Can adults enter the Museum without a child?
+Can adults enter the museum without a child?

-Is the Museum accessible for persons with disabilities?
+Is the museum accessible for persons with disabilities?

-Are service animals permitted in the Museum?
+Are services animals permitted in the museum?

-Yes, service animals are permitted with proper documentation.
+Yes, service animals are always welcome.

-Can I bring food and beverages into the Museum?
+Can I bring food and beverages into the museum?